Reference Guide

 Connection test completed successfully.

-pgmonkey pgconfig test --connconfig ~/myconnectionconfigs/pg_pool.yaml
+$ pgmonkey pgconfig test --connconfig ~/config.yaml --connection-type pool

 Pool connection successful: (1,)